gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 that had formed over the previous cut, so she laid the blade beside it and pulled.

-One drop, two, three...
-She touched them to the candle, praying that she hadn't missed some vital step, then set it on top of Razi's bag, crossed her legs, and waited.
+One drop, two, three…  She touched them to the candle, praying that she hadn't missed some vital step, then set it on top of Razi's bag, crossed her legs, and waited.

 Lady Kembe's picture studied him.
 He couldn't imagine her smiling.
 What if she wasn't in her room?
-What if she was---
+What if she was–

 *Pop!* A tiny yellow flame appeared.
 "Again, you?"
 Lady Kembe's eyes narrowed.
 "I did think my Razi was teaching you in books, not magic.